GmbH in Germany: requirements, process, benefits & costs 2025

 Can a single person register a GmbH in Germany?

 Yes, it is possible to set up a GmbH as a sole founder, known as a single-member GmbH, where you act as both shareholder and managing director.
 The legal requirements are the same as for multiple shareholders.
-Importantly, a minimum share capital of €25,000 is required, with at least half to be paid in at the time of founding.
-Contributions in kind are also permitted.
+A minimum share capital of €25,000 is required, with at least half to be deposited at the time of formation.
+Material assets (contributions in kind) are also permitted.
 As the sole member, you must specify the management structure in the articles and comply with formal requirements, allowing you to run your GmbH independently and securely.

 What if I can’t pay in the full share capital at once?